Trying to decide between Magic Kingdom and Hollywood Studios? We can help!

 MAGIC KINGDOM’S BEST ENTERTAINMENT & ATTRACTIONS

 We’ve seen it from inside the park and I’ve seen it from above the park.
-Disney Enchantment is much more momentous than Hollywood Studios’ Star Wars: A Galactic Spectacular.
+Happily Ever After is much more momentous than Hollywood Studios’ Star Wars: A Galactic Spectacular.
 It pulls in music from a ton of Disney’s most beloved films and perfectly incorporates it into the fireworks show with projections on the castle and on Main Street, U.S.A.
-Disney Enchantment is really popular, so viewing space is at a premium.
+Happily Ever After is really popular, so viewing space is at a premium.
 Get a spot an hour beforehand if you care about your viewing location or splurge on a fireworks dining or dessert package to guarantee the best spot.

 ENCHANTED TALES WITH BELLE (9/10)